Enchodus: Taxonomy

 Species of Enchodus are generally classified into two different clades, the North American and the Mediterranean.
 It has been proposed that this distinction is the result of several isolated events between the two populations over the Late Cretaceous.
+The earliest known species is E. zimapanensis from the late Albian or earliest Cenomanian of Mexico.
+Potentially earlier remains are known from the late Barremian/early Aptian of Brazil (Morro de Chaves Formation), but these specimens are too fragmentary to confidently assign to this genus.